khare-divyansh/Brain-Hemorrhage-Detection-Using-Deep-Learning-/README.md

 # Brain Hemorrhage Detection Model

 This project uses a deep learning model to detect brain hemorrhaging within DICOM medical images.
-This project was completed by George Barker, Zach Francis, Julio Lopez, and Andre Zeromski.
+This project was completed by Divyansh Khare, Jalaj Srivastav.

 ## Table of Contents
 - [How to Run Code](#How-to-Run-Code)